 Social Media Plug-ins: Our websites may use social media plug-ins to enable you to share information with others easily.
 When you visit our websites, the operator of the social media plug-in that is on our website can place a cookie on your computer that lets that operator recognize individuals on their website who have previously visited our sites.
 Social media plug-ins may allow social media websites to receive directly identifiable information about you that shows you have visited our website.
 The social media plug-in may collect this information for visitors, whether or not they specifically interact with the plug-in on our website.
 Social media plug-ins also allow the social media website to share information about your activities on our website with other users of their social media website.
 Dermira does not control any of the content from social media plug-ins.
 For more information about social plug-ins from social media websites, you should refer to those sites’ privacy and data-sharing statements.

 This website is not intended for or designed for individuals under the age of 18.
-We do not knowingly collect PI from any person under the age of 18.

 Reasons We Share PI

 We may share your PI with third parties in connection with work that they do for or with Dermira, for purposes consistent with those listed above.
 These third parties must agree to protect the PI and to use it only as directed by Dermira.

 We may also be required to disclose your information in response to lawful information requests for PI by law enforcement authorities, the courts or regulatory authorities, including complying with national security or law enforcement requests.